sayanarijit/.files/README.md

 # My Dotfiles

-Here is the technique I use to automate setting up my dev environment in mac using [dotfiles](https://dotfiles.github.io) while keeping it up-to-date.
+Here is the technique I use to automate setting up my dev environment in Manjaro using [dotfiles](https://dotfiles.github.io) while keeping it up-to-date.

 It's all based on Makefile.